-Because brands truly understand consumer behaviour and actions, they can help shoppers find the products they want easily and efficiently.
+Because brands truly understand consumer behaviors' and actions they can help shoppers find the products they want easily and efficiently.
 They can also build out highly detailed buyer personas.
 These can then be used to improve the consumer experience at every stage of the eCommerce conversion funnel.

 3. Improve the ROI of your marketing campaigns

-Clickstream data allows you to understand the behaviour of your customers – as well as consumers who don’t convert.
-This means you can take steps to optimise the customer journey and create a clearer path to conversion across your eCommerce channels.
+Clickstream data allows you to understand the behavior's of your customers - as well as consumers who don't convert.
+This means you can take steps to optimizer the customer journey and create a clearer path to conversion across your eCommerce channels.
 All of this should result in more sales for your brand.

 If you are curious to learn more about how ChannelSight can help you achieve your eCommerce goals book a demo today with our team today!